michaeljclark/cpipe/README.md

 #### Counters

-A single locked operation contains _four variables_: _start, start_mark,
+A single locked operation updates _four counters_: _start, end, start_mark,
-end, end_mark_ where the last two indicate the current read ahead and write ahead limits.
+and end_mark_ where the last two indicate the current read ahead and write ahead limits.
 This is because the buffer space and order invariant for buffer operation are predicated on all four variables to guarantee concurrent operations on the pipe buffer can be performed in parallel.